Space-Efficient Graph Kernelizations: Cluster Editing and Cluster Deletion

 \section{Cluster Editing and Cluster Deletion}

-\textsc{Cluster Editing} is formally defined as follows: given a tuple $(G,k)$ where $G=(V,E)$ is an $n$-vertex $m$-edge graph and $k$ is an integer (i.e., the parameter), is it possible to add or delete at most $k$ edges so that the resulting graph becomes a union of disjoint cliques?

-Recall that due to Bannach et al.~\cite{BanST15} \textsc{Cluster Editing} is in $\paraL$ (more precisely a subclass of it), thus an algorithm that runs in $\poly(n)f(k)$ time and uses $f(k) + \log n$ bits exists.
-Our goal is to address the need of Heeger et al.~\cite{HeeHKNRS19} for a space-efficient full kernel for \textsc{Cluster Editing}, which is used in their framework in a temporal setting of the cluster editing problem.
+The \textsc{Cluster Editing} problem can be described as follows.
+Given a graph $G=(V,E)$ with $n$ vertices and $m$ edges, and an integer parameter $k$, can we add or delete no more than $k$ edges such that the modified graph comprises entirely of disjoint cliques?
+Recall that due to Bannach et al.~\cite{BanST15} \textsc{Cluster Editing} is in $\paraL$ (more precisely a subclass of it).
+Our goal is to address the need of Heeger et al.~\cite{HegHKNRA21} for a space-efficient full kernel for \textsc{Cluster Editing}, which is used in their framework in a temporal setting of the cluster editing problem.
+To solve the problem, it is important to find so-called {\em conflict triples} in $G$.
+Each conflict tripple is a subgraph formed by vertices $\{u, v, w\}$ with edges $\{u, v\}$ and $\{v, w\}$, but lacking an edge $\{w, u\}$.
+For each existing conflict triple, one should either remove one of the edges $\{u, v\}$ or $\{v, w\}$ or add a new edge $\{w, u\}$.